-Monmouth University’s Center for Excellence has an Advisory Board comprised of eight master teachers.
+Monmouth University’s Center for Excellence has an Advisory Board comprised of ten master teachers.
 Many are past winners of Monmouth University’s Distinguished Teacher Award—the highest teaching award Monmouth offers.
 They represent Monmouth’s five schools and serve as a resource for the Center and for faculty members working with the Center.

 Dr. Kenneth Campbell